SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 8. The content of the ``server-access-data.csv`` provided together with the certificate will be copied to the ``server-list.csv`` file.
 9. You may now delete the ``.crt`` and ``server-access-data.csv`` files.

-10. *Optional for test systems or systems without a CA certificate* <br>
+10. *Optional for test systems and other systems with self-signed ssl certificates* <br>
     You must import the SSL certificate of the other server into the ``cacerts.jks`` of your sormas domain.
     * For getting the SSL certificate you can use ``openssl`` <br>
         e.g.